ABOUT CREATING PRACTICE

 - Would you like to develop story as a tool to help explore your practice - to develop your ideas, to trouble-shoot them, and as a source of inspiration?

-Story comes from lots of different places in our lives, at any point, there are a number of different narratives playing out and intersecting for us.
+The specialisation is only open to 6 selected students, who will explore their practice and relationship to the arts and the world through the lens of story.
+Story comes from lots of different places in our lives and, at any point, there are a number of different narratives playing out and intersecting for us.
 However, because they are so much part of the fabric of our lives, we are often less aware of them and the power they have than we might be.
 A better understanding of them can enable us to make clearer choices – as artists and as people – to unhook ourselves from dominant social, political, cultural and personal narratives.

-The Topography of Story specialisation enables you to become a narrative artist.
-You will learn how story works in the world and in our lives, together with how it can be used as a tool, to develop and troubleshoot your creative work – whether that’s sound, lighting, directing, writing or performing.
-You will also complete the specialisation with a better understanding of how plays work.
+During this specialisation, you will learn how story works in the world and in our lives, together with how it can be used as a tool, to develop and troubleshoot your creative work – whether that’s sound, lighting, directing, writing or performing.

-The work with story in this specialisation is three-fold, exploring its role in our lives through both theory and practical work, alongside the development of story as a tool in individual creative practice.
-We will use a variety of methodologies across the course, with central focusses being on systems theory, neuroscientific research into the brain as a top-down predictive model and Foucault’s discourse analysis.
+We will use a variety of methodologies across the course, with central focusses being on systems theory, neuroscientific research into the brain as a top-down predictive model and how creativity works.

-The module is divided into six units, which will be explored through a mixture of lectures, practical workshops, laboratories, and small group work.
+The module is divided into six units, which together create a topography of story.
+They will be explored through a mixture of lectures, practical workshops, laboratories, and small group work.
 You will carry out creative-critical-reflective narrative research on your own practice throughout, undertaken individually and with the support of small group sessions and work in pairs, together with individual tutorials, towards a presentation as part of the final unit.

 - UNIT ONE: LOOKING IN - Stories We Tell Ourselves (inner narratives)